krutibaraiya/Blockchain-Assignment-1/README.md

     3) `/chain`

-        This GET method facilitates the user to view its entire blockchain.
+        This GET method facilitates the user to view its entire blockchain along with its length.

         ![Blockchain](./images/chain.png)